Feed backyard birds this season for the greater, global good

-* Start by offering a variety of feeders.
-Different species prefer different styles of feeders.
+* Offer a variety of feeders; different species prefer different styles .
 Tube feeders are versatile and appeal to a wide range of bird species.
 They can also handle large (think sunflower) or small seeds (like petite mixes) equally well.
 Some birds prefer to cling to feeders while dining, rather than perch, so use a versatile Mesh feeder; or try a Bowl feeder, perfect for serving suet in kibble form, dried mealworms and fresh fruit.
 You can find a variety of feeders from Cole’s.
 Be sure to keep all feeders clean and in good condition to help prevent disease and injury.

 * Serve a variety of birdfeed.
 In winter, seeds with a high fat or oil content are best for birds, so offer black oil sunflower seeds, niger, raw peanuts and suet.
 To attract the greatest variety of birds, try Cole’s Blue Ribbon Blend, which incorporates black oil sunflower seeds, sunflower meats, white proso millet and cracked corn.
 Special Feeder is a high-energy blend that also attracts large numbers of birds, with the perfect mixture of black oil sunflower, sunflower meats, black stripe, raw peanuts, safflower and pecans.
 Birds also need (and love) suet, Cole’s offers no-melt suet cakes, specialty suets and a seed and suet mix, Nutberry Suet, to help ensure birds get the fat stores they need to weather winter.

 * Be sure to also offer birds plenty of fresh water; it can be very difficult for them to find unfrozen water sources in winter.